sfeng1/Redemption-Code-Microservice/README.md

 ## Redemption Code Microservice:
-This is a simple microservice that allows managers to input and retrieve redemption codes from a local mysql database instance.
+This is a simple microservice that allows managers to input and retrieve redemption codes via a local MySQL database instance.
 Managers can assign tags to batches of ingested codes and retrieve those codes in requested quantities based on those tags.
-This microsferve can also be called by an external entity to verify the validity of a  redemption code.
+This microservice can also be called by an external entity to verify the validity of a redemption code.

 ## How to Setup Verify Mircroservice:
 Download the following files in the zip: